amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/OAuth.md

 OAuth is currently supported only on Meraki.com.
 Support for FedRAMP, China, Canada, and India will be added in the future.

 ### Initial grant flow
-**Issue 1:** The user can’t find the relevant organization in the dropdown menu.
+**Issue 1:** The user cannot find the relevant organization in the dropdown menu.

 **Solutions:**
-For an organization to appear in the dropdown menu, do the following:
+For a user to find an organization in the dropdown menu, do the following:
 - Ensure that the user has full organization admin rights.
 Read-only and/or network admins cannot see their organization.
 - Ensure that the app has been integrated.
 If the app has been integrated, navigate to **organization** > **integrations** > **my integrations**.
 Revoke access to the app and try integrating the app once again. .

 **Issue 2**: "An error has occurred: The requested redirect URI is malformed or doesn't match the client redirect URI.

 **Solution**: Verify if the redirect URI in the request is different from the redirect URIs registered in the app registry.

 **Issue 3**: Client authentication failed error.
 "An error has occurred: Client authentication failed due to unknown client, no client authentication included, or unsupported authentication method.."

 **Solution**: Verify if the client ID in the request is correct.